nickrsan/dypy/README.md

 as much as possible just works, but you can tweak things or provide options to handle your specific case.
 New contributions that follow this philosophy are welcome!

-Documentation for the in-development dypy can be found at https://nickrsan.github.io/dypy

 If our disclaimer is big and scary (it should be) and you have a need for a library supporting dynamic programming, you might be interested in [ProDyn](https://prodyn.readthedocs.io/en/latest/index.html), which seems complete but is likely less flexible.

+# Installation
+DyPy isn't currently on PyPI/pip (see above disclaimer about not being ready for production use) - if you know how to use setup files, you can clone this repository and install the package.
+I'll make this easier and update these instructions once I have more faith in the results produced by this solver.

+# Documentation
+Documentation for the in-development dypy and its API can be found at https://nickrsan.github.io/dypy